decanus/dean.eigenmann.me/_posts/2020-03-27-impossibility-of-distributed-consensus-with-one-faulty-process.md

 ## The Problem

 Let's first look at the **consensus problem**.
-What kind of properties would an algortihm need to satisfy in order to solve it?
+What kind of properties would an algorithm need to satisfy in order to solve it?

  - **Safety** - Nodes will agree on the same value, which was proposed by one of the nodes.
  - **Liveness** - Eventually, every non-faulty node should decide upon some value.